Rabbi's Weekly Message

 Montana's Jewish voice

-Quarterly publication by Chabad-Lubavitch of Montana
+Quarterly Publication by Chabad-Lubavitch of Montana

 A mashup of thoughts, ideas, news, and stories about this unique outpost of Jewish life in the West.
 Remote Jewish communities are as old as time, but this remote Jewish community is young, vibrant, and growing.
 Our saga draws on age-old Jewish values, quintessential Western grit, and the idealistic fire of four Chabad Families.
 Curious, complex, and committed, they model the highs and lows of being human, the relevance of being Jewish, and simmering, lasting courage to perservere.